Motorcycle touring videos are a great way to document and share your motorcycle adventures with friends and family or keep them as a keepsake.

 Get off your bike and set your camera up to record something unique and thoughtful.
 It might be a shot of the landscape or the mountains.
 Or it might be a dirt road where you ride your bike through the scene.

 But use different angles.
 Set your camera up at one focal range, then set your drone up.
-Record the sequence on both cameras and switch between them in the editing phase.
+Record both cameras’ sequences and switch between them in the editing phase.

 You can also give the illusion of multiple cameras by cropping in during post-production.
 This will result in shorter and longer focal lengths from two different sources.

 Other cool angles include having the camera on the floor pointing up or high in a tree pointing down.
 Getting as many combinations of focal lengths as possible gives the most options when it comes to editing.

 One of the most annoying things is when you get home to find you have an awesome shot – but it ends after four seconds, and you need seven seconds of footage!